 Once the student's physician determines the student's medical condition will require either hospitalization or home care for not less than 14 school days, the physician must notify the school district responsible for the student in order to begin the home/hospital instruction process.
-The student's physician must complete a Physician's Affirmation of Need for Temporary Home or Hospital Education for Medically Necessary Reasons (form 28R/3) and submit it to the student's building principal.
+The student's physician must complete a Necessary Reasons (form 28R/3) and submit it to the student's building principal.
 At a minimum, the physician's signed notice must include information regarding: